evanmayer/hotspot/docs/howto.md

 | Input Loc. | X     | Y     |
 |:----------:|:-----:|:-----:|
 | HOME       | 0.179 | 0.172 |
-## Input File Creation

 # Documentation

 ## `pdoc`
-The html documentation is generated by [pdoc](https://pdoc.dev/docs/pdoc.html).
+The html documentation of the source code is generated by [pdoc](https://pdoc.dev/docs/pdoc.html).

 To regenerate the documentation, execute: